TimConnelly/co_requests/Readme.md

 # Co_requests

+NOTE: This project is currently an exploration phase.
+Do not use it for anything.
+Interfaces will change.

 This project serves two goals:
 1. Provide a high level async requests library with an interface similar to the Python requests module.
 2. Learn coroutines (and anything other features from C++20 while I'm at it.)